 The SGIP was established to further the development of consensus-based smart grid interoperability standards.
 NIST staff hold key technical positions in the SGIP.
-These include Chair or NIST Lead of two committees, viz., Smart Grid Cybersecurity Committee (SGCC), and the Testing and Certification Committee (TCC), and several domain expert working groups (DEWGs), viz., Building-to-Grid (B2G), Industrial-to-Grid (I2G), Home-to-Grid (H2G), Transmission and Distribution (TnD), Vehicle-to-Grid (V2G), Business and Policy (BnP), and Distributed Renewables, Generation, and Storage (DRGS).
-NIST personnel also serve on almost all of the 23 Priority Action Plans (PAPs).
+These include Chair or NIST Lead of two committees, Smart Grid Cybersecurity Committee (SGCC), and the Testing and Certification Committee (TCC), and several domain expert working groups (DEWGs), including the Building-to-Grid (B2G), Industrial-to-Grid (I2G), Home-to-Grid (H2G), Transmission and Distribution (TnD), Vehicle-to-Grid (V2G), Business and Policy (BnP), and Distributed Renewables, Generation, and Storage (DRGS) groups.
+NIST personnel also serve on almost all of the 25 Priority Action Plans (PAPs).
 NIST leadership on these committees and working groups provides strong support for the acceleration of the standards necessary for the safe, secure, and reliable smart grid.

 In January 2013, the SGIP transitioned to an industry-led incorporated non-profit organization (sometimes referred to as SGIP 2.0), in which NIST continues to serve in a technical leadership role.
 NIST also continues to provide financial support for the SGIP through a cooperative agreement.
-The new version of the SGIP also raises funding through membership dues.
-As of October 2013, SGIP 2.0 had over 200 members, and 56 standards accepted into the SGIP Catalog of Standards (CoS).
+The new SGIP public-private partnership also raises funding through membership dues.
+As of June 2014, SGIP 2.0 had 194 members.
+As of August 2014, there have been 59 standards accepted into the SGIP Catalog of Standards (CoS).
 See Chapter 3 for a detailed discussion of the evolution of the SGIP.